gromacs/gromacs/docs/user-guide/mdp-options.rst

       The target distribution column can either follow the PMF (column  :mdp:`awh1-ndim` + 2) or be in the same column as written by ``gmx awh``.

-.. mdp:: awh1-share
+.. mdp:: awh1-share-group

-   .. mdp-value:: no
+   .. mdp-value:: 0

-      Do not share the bias across multiple simulations.
-The :ref:`gmx mdrun` option ``-multidir`` will be ignored by AWH.
+      Do not share the bias.

-   .. mdp-value:: yes
+   .. mdp-value:: positive

+      Share the bias and PMF estimates within and/or between simulations.
+      Within a simulation, the bias will be shared between biases that have the same sharing group index (note that the current code does not support this).
+      With :mdp:`awh-bias-share-multisim` = :mdp-value:`yes` and
-      With :ref:`gmx mdrun` and option ``-multidir`` the bias and PMF estimates will be shared across simulations.
-The simulations should have the same AWH settings for sharing to make sense.
+      :ref:`gmx mdrun` option ``-multidir`` the bias will also be shared across simulations.
-      Sharing may increase convergence initially, although the starting configurations of the replica can be critical, especially for many replicas.
+      Sharing may increase convergence initially, although the starting configurations can be critical, especially when sharing between many biases.

 .. mdp:: awh1-ndim